🧪 Our review process

 key specs: 100W | up to 3x3ft light coverage | 660nm/3000K/5000K/IR 760nm light spectrum

 The Spider Farmer SF-1000 LED Grow Light is a full spectrum, high-performance LED grow light for your indoor garden.
-This advanced grow light offers the best in technology with an array of Samsung LM301B diodes, high Energy Efficiency with 2.5 umol/J.
+This advanced grow light offers the best in technology with an array of Samsung LM301B diodes, High Energy Efficiency with 2.5 umol/J.

 The SF-1000 LED grow light has various growth stages to choose from thanks to a variety of LED bulbs, including 3000K, 5000K, 660nm, and IR 760nm.
-The SF serious also includes an integrated light switch and dimmable knob.
-This makes the SF-1000 perfect for winter as growers can easily tailor lighting to suit the cooler temperatures.
+The SF series also includes an integrated light switch and dimmable knob.
+This makes the SF-1000 perfect for winter as growers can easily tailor lighting to suit cooler temperatures.

 - The Spider Farmer team provides excellent after-sales service

 - Perfect for small spaces as it runs cooler than other alternatives

 - Very affordable

 - The hanging system only attaches at two points